What is the best way to interview software developers?

 To figure out the best way to interview software developers, each company has its own set of criteria.
 They use that to determine who is a good candidate for a software engineer position.
 Unfortunately, this table of criteria has a lot of variations.
 In the scope of this post, I may have a list of the most crucial ones.

-- Communication is HDWEBSOFT’s most important criterion.
-It is mentioned in The most important skill of a software developer – Communication.
+1. Communication is HDWEBSOFT’s most important criterion.
+It is mentioned in The most important skill of a software developer – communication.

-- Candidate’s actual level: What they can do at the current moment?
+2. Candidate’s actual level: What can they do at the current moment?

-- Candidate’s potential: What they can become next month, next year, next 2, 5, and 10 years?
+3. Candidate’s potential: What can they become next month, next year, next 2, 5, and 10 years?

 Greetings with an open approach